numerica-ideas/community/web/spring-boot-actuator/README.md

 }
 ```

-As you can see this expose all the management and monitoring enpoints and metrics (except the shutdown enpoint) that Actuator provide, and it can me a security issue since it allow to get to many information about the application.
+As you can see this exposes all the management and monitoring endpoints and metrics (except the shutdown endpoint) that Actuator provides, and it can be a security issue since it allows to get too much information about the application.

 To avoid that we can: